 - Darina Allen’s Irish Soda Scones ~ classic soda bread in the form of tender little scones ~ have them for breakfast, afternoon tea, or alongside your corned beef and cabbage.

 - Instant Pot Clotted Cream Recipe ~ who’d a thunk you could use your Instant Pot to create the famously decadent spreadable cream that’s the highlight of a classic British afternoon tea?
+And if you don’t have an IP, try my oven clotted cream, or my stovetop clotted cream.

 - Easy French Apple Jam Recipe ~ this unique small batch jam is simple to make, has a gorgeous golden color, a fresh apple flavor, a chunky texture, and a surprise hint of spice from the cardamom.